platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 ```

 Replace {{<variable "YOUR_DOMAIN" >}} with your actual domain name.
-That record results in {{<variable "YOUR_DOMAIN" >}} being treated as a top-level domain,
+This means {{<variable "YOUR_DOMAIN" >}} is treated as a top-level domain
-letting you add multiple subdomains to different projects.
+so you can add multiple subdomains to different projects.

 Note: You should add this record before you add your first domain to Platform.sh.
 You can remove the record after adding subdomains, which reinstates [subdomain hijacking protection](#subdomain-hijacking-protection).